 On the left of the page is Observed data, which comes from the linked Google Analytics property, as of the date in the timestamp in the upper right.

 On the right of the page is the Optimize analysis, which includes probability to be best (PBB), probability to beat original (PBO), modeled conversion rate and modeled improvement.
 A Google Analytics timestamp and link to View in Analytics are in the upper right of the report.
+The View in Analytics option is only available to Universal Analytics properties.

 In this example, you can see that the "special offer" variant is underperforming the original.